 If you are a foreign national working in the United States on an H-1B visa, you might eventually come to a point where you have to file for an extension of your permitted stay.
-The maximum period you'll be allowed to stay on your initial H-1B visa is three years.
+The maximum period you'll be allowed to stay on initially in H-1B status is three years.
 After that, you can apply for extensions up to a maximum of an additional three years.

 In limited circumstances, you might even be able to get permission for an extension of stay beyond the six-year maximum.
 That normally requires an employer to sponsor you for a green card and meet certain milestones well before you reach the end of your six years.

 Watch out if you've also spent time in the U.S. on an L visa or another H visa: These stays count against your six-year maximum.
 However, you do have the option of leaving the United States for a year, then reapplying for any of these visas.

 The process of applying for an H-1B extension involves going through much the same process as you did originally in applying for the H-1B visa.
 We describe this process below.

 Your employer will need to file for your renewal before, not after, your currently permitted stay expires.
 Once you're out of status, you are not eligible for an extension unless you can prove: